Large rainbow matchings in edge-colored graphs: Preliminaries

-We next give a weaker bound for Theorem \ref{th1}, which will be used in its proof.
+We next give a weaker bound for \Cref{th1}, which will be used in its proof.

-\begin{proposition} Suppose $G$ is a graph with maximum degree at most $q$ that is edge-colored, with at least $4eq$ edges of each color.
-Then, there is a rainbow matching in $G$, which uses every color. \end{proposition}
+\begin{proposition} Suppose $G$ is an edge-colored multigraph with maximum degree at most $n$, with at least $4en$ edges of each color.
+Then, there is a rainbow matching in $G$ that uses every color. \end{proposition}

-To prove Proposition \ref{useAlon}, we use the following result of Alon \cite{A88} (see \cite{H01} for the best possible result), which can be easily proved using the local lemma (i.e., Theorem \ref{lll}).
+To prove \Cref{useAlon}, we use the following result of Alon \cite{A88}, which can be easily proved using the local lemma (i.e., \Cref{lll}).
+For the best possible result, the readers are advised to see \cite{H01}.

-\begin{proposition} [See \cite{A88}] let $G$ be a multipartite graph with maximum degree $\D$, whose parts $V_1, \ldots, V_r$ all have size $|V_i| \ge 2e\D$.
-Then, $G$ has an independent transversal. \end{proposition}
+\begin{proposition}[\cite{A88}] let $G$ be a multipartite graph with maximum degree at most $\D$, whose parts $V_1, \ldots, V_r$ all have size $|V_i| \ge 2e\D$.
+Then, $G$ has an independent set containing exactly one vertex from each $V_i$. \end{proposition}

-\begin{proof}[Proof of Proposition \ref{useAlon}] Let $r$ be the number of colors in $G$, and $E_i$ denote the edge set of $i$-th color.
-Consider the $r$-partite graph $\Gamma$ where the $i$-th part is $E_i$ (the edges in $G$ are vertices of $\Gamma$).
-Two vertices in $\Gamma$ are considered adjacent if the corresponding edges in $G$ are incident to each other.
-Thus, the maximum degree of $\Gamma$ is at most $2q$, and each part contains at least $2e \cdot 2q$ vertices.
-Thus, by Proposition \ref{Alon}, the graph $\Gamma$ has an independent transversal.
-Observe that an independent transversal in $\Gamma$ corresponds with a rainbow matching in $G$ using every color.
-This completes the proof of Proposition \ref{useAlon}. \end{proof}
+\begin{proof}[{\bf Proof of \Cref{useAlon}}] Let $r$ be the number of colors in $G$, and $E_i$ denote the set of all edges of the $i$-th color.
+Consider the $r$-partite graph $\Gamma$ where the $i$-th part is $E_i$ (i.e., the edges in $G$ are vertices of $\Gamma$), and two vertices in $\Gamma$ are adjacent if the corresponding edges in $G$ are incident to each other.
+Thus, the maximum degree of $\Gamma$ is at most $2n$, and each part contains at least $2e \cdot 2n$ vertices.
+Thus, by \Cref{Alon} with $\D = 2n$, the graph $\Gamma$ has an independent set containing exactly one vertex from each $E_i$.
+Observe that such an independent set in $\Gamma$ corresponds with a rainbow matching in $G$ using every color.
+This completes the proof of \Cref{useAlon}. \end{proof}